Victoria Park, Western Australia: History

 The area was originally the largest portion of a grant of 972 acre to John Butler in 1831.
 Progress and development was initially very slow, but a few houses were built around coach stops on the Albany Road, initially constructed from hand-sawn wooden logs.
 The road was rebuilt in the early 1860s by convicts.
 At this time the entire area from Canning Bridge to Belmont was simply known as "Canning".

+During the colonial period, the Victoria Park end of The Causeway was used as an occasional venue for public executions.
+Four men were executed in that manner in 1855, including two Indigenous men convicted of murder whose bodies were taken to York to be gibbeted (publicly displayed) as a warning to other Indigenous people.

-In 1886, a settlement started at "2 Mile Spring", opposite the present location of the Broken Hill Hotel, and a year later, subdivision commenced.
-The building of the railway to Pinjarra in 1893 had a huge effect on the area - within a few years, a state school was built on Cargill Street and by 1898, the population had reached 1,197.
+In 1886, a settlement started at "2 Mile Spring", opposite the present location of the Broken Hill Hotel, with residential subdivision beginning in 1887.
+The South Western Railway linking Perth to Pinjarra was finished in 1893 and a population influx from the Western Australian gold rushes saw extensive development commence.
+The Victoria Park Road District was gazetted in 1894 and granted municipality status in 1897, at which point it had a population of 1,197 residents and 350 dwellings.

-The following year, Broken Hill Hotel and the Town Hall were constructed, serving as both a community centre and as the council office for the Municipality of Victoria Park (until amalgamation with the City of Perth in 1917).
+The Victoria Park railway station opened in 1898 following lobbying from the municipal council.
+The following year, Broken Hill Hotel and the Town Hall were constructed, serving as both a community centre and as the council office for the municipal council until amalgamation with the City of Perth in 1917.
 The Town Hall was later demolished, while the Broken Hill Hotel is listed by the National Trust.

-A tram service commenced in 1905, and by 1917 the population had reached 5,000, and had at their disposal electric lighting, a public library (1903), police station (1906), Victoria Park Post Office (1912), bowling club (1913) and two hotels, as well as several banks and numerous commercial enterprises and factories.
+A tram service commenced in 1905, and by 1917 the population had reached 5,000 residents, and had at their disposal electric lighting, a public library (1903), police station (1906), Victoria Park Post Office (1912), bowling club (1913) and two hotels, as well as several banks and numerous commercial enterprises and factories.
 After World War I, Albany Highway was bitumenised, and the commercial centre on either side of the road grew to rival centres in more established areas.

 While by 1937 considered a "working man's district", by the mid-1970s the area had a higher-than-average elderly population according to ABS statistics, and the development of townhouses in place of some of the original dwellings saw increasing gentrification as city workers settled in areas closer to the Perth central business district.